Series Wound DC Motor

 The DC series motor has a maximum speed and torque at the start, but the torque comes down when the speed increases because the produced current reduces.

 We agree that equations are the best to make everything clear and easy; so we will start with the current:

 Voltage and Current Equation of Series DC Motor

-And as it’s a series motor and the series current equals the armature current (Ise=Ia) so;
+In this manner, a series motor and the series current equals the armature current (Ise=Ia) so

-We should mention that the torque of the series motor is proportional to the square of the field current so we have this high starting torque.
+We should mention that the series motor’s torque is proportional to the square of the field current, so we have this high starting torque.

 Speed & Torque of Series DC Motor

-In series motor, the torque has a linear relationship with the current produced in the windings.
-If a heavy current flows throw the windings, a large torque is produced in the motor.
+In a series motor, the torque has a linear relationship with the current produced in the windings.
+If a heavy current flows throw the windings, it produces a large torque in the motor.

-The speed of series motor depends on the torque, as a heavy electromagnetic torque produced a high strong speed.
-This speed is able to lift heavy load overcoming its initial inertia of rest.
+The series motor’s speed depends on the torque, as a heavy electromagnetic torque produces a high strong speed.
+This speed can lift heavy load overcoming its initial inertia of rest.